Kyrgyzstan (political party)

 Kyrgyzstan (Кыргызстан) is an eponymously-named centrist political party in Kyrgyzstan.
 It was established in May 2015, by Kanatbek Isaev, a former Respublika Member of Parliament.
-It is viewed as "utterly apolitical" and focusing on supporting the government of Kyrgyz President Sooronbay Jeenbekov.
+It is viewed as "utterly apolitical" and focuses on supporting the government of Kyrgyz President Sooronbay Jeenbekov.

 The party has a strong support base in the south of the country.
 In the 2015 Parliamentary elections, the Kyrgyzstan Party won 18 seats, having gained 12.75% of the votes.